Philadelphia, Wilmington and Baltimore Railroad: History

-On April 2, 1831, the General Assembly of Pennsylvania, seeking to improve transportation between Philadelphia and points south along the Atlantic coast and Eastern seaboard, chartered the Philadelphia and Delaware County Rail-Road Company.
-The legislature allotted $200,000 to build a rail line from America's largest city to the Delaware state line.
-In July 1835, surveyors began to look at possible routes, and in October, they reported that the best option, a 17-mile line, would cost $233,000 to build.

-Meanwhile, further south, across the Mason–Dixon line, the Delaware and Maryland legislatures were doing their part to create a rail link to Wilmington and Baltimore.
-On January 18, 1832, the State of Delaware chartered the Wilmington and Susquehanna Rail Road Company (W&S, $400,000) to build from Wilmington to the Maryland state line.
-On March 5, the State of Maryland chartered the Baltimore and Port Deposite Rail Road Company (B&PD) (with $1,000,000) to build from Baltimore northeast to the western bank of the Susquehanna River.
-On March 12, the Delaware and Maryland Rail Road Company (D&M) was chartered for $3,000,000 to build from Port Deposit or any other point on the Susquehanna's eastern river bank north to the Delaware line.
+These grew from efforts by the three mid-Atlantic states of Pennsylvania, Delaware, and Maryland to create a rail line between Philadelphia and Baltimore.
+Pennsylvania was seeking to improve transportation between Philadelphia and points south along the Atlantic coast and Eastern seaboard, and so the legislature chartered the P&DC in 1831 and allotted $200,000 to build a rail line from America's largest city to the Delaware state line.
+Further south, across the Mason–Dixon line, the Delaware and Maryland legislatures, were doing their part to create a rail link to Wilmington and Baltimore.
+Less than a year later, the State of Delaware chartered the W&S and allotted $400,000 to build a rail line from Wilmington to the Maryland state line.
+At almost the same time, the State of Maryland chartered the B&PD (with $1,000,000) to build from Baltimore northeast the western bank of the Susquehanna River and the D&M (with $3,000,000) to build from Port Deposit or any other point on the Susquehanna's eastern river bank north to the Delaware line.

-In 1835, the W&S hired architect/surveyor William Strickland to make a preliminary survey to the southwest between Wilmington and North East, Maryland.
-That same year, the B&PD began operating trains between Baltimore harbor's "Basin" (today's Inner Harbor) waterfront and its Canton industrial, commercial and residential neighborhood to the southeast.
-But Matthew Newkirk, who had invested $50,000 in the B&PD including funds borrowed from the United States Bank, grew impatient.
+In July 1835, the W&S hired architect/surveyor William Strickland to make a preliminary survey to the southwest between Wilmington and North East, Maryland.
+In October, the surveyors reported that the best option, a 17-mile line, would cost $233,000 to build.
+That same year, the B&PD began operating trains between Baltimore Harbor's basin at the present-day Inner Harbor waterfront and its Canton industrial, commercial, and residential neighborhood to the southeast.
+But Matthew Newkirk, who had invested $50,000 in the B&PD, including funds borrowed from the United States Bank, grew impatient.
 On Oct.
-6, he wrote to the Company Board "demanding that Pres.
+6, he wrote to the company's board "demanding that Pres.
 Finley resign and be replaced by someone who will be more aggressive in collecting from delinquent subscribers and pushing project forward."
-As alternates, he suggests the noted lawyer, artist and civic activist, John H. B. Latrobe, brother of Chief Engineer Benjamin H. Latrobe, II (grandson of famous architect Benjamin Henry Latrobe), or Roswell L. Colt.
-Six days later, Colt became railroad line president, but his term lasted just five weeks; he was soon replaced by Lewis Brantz.
+As alternates, Newkirk suggested Roswell L. Colt or lawyer John H. B. Latrobe, the brother of Chief Engineer Benjamin H. Latrobe II and grandson of architect Benjamin Henry Latrobe.
+Six days later, Colt became president, but he was replaced five weeks later by Lewis Brantz.